Amar Talwar

 Amar Talwar (born 21 December 1949) is an Indian artist and Bollywood actor.
 He appeared in the historic television series Shanti, in which he played Raj 'G.J.'
 Singh.

+Early life and career

 Born to a Sikh family on 21 December 1949, Talwar was educated at the Lawrence School, Sanawar, along with his brother Rana Talwar.

 Before becoming an actor Talwar worked as a photojournalist.
 He is originally from Chandigarh but moved to Delhi for work.
 He joined UNICEF as photo journalist for the Girl Child Division and also for the Ford Foundation, amongst others.
 Along with being a photo journalist he started stage acting.
 His appeared with Amitabh Bachchan in the movie Kabhi Khushi Kabhi Gham, where he portrayed Rani Mukerji's character's father.